p2k3m/InfiniteRails/README.md

 If you work with coding agents (for example GitHub Copilot or Code Interpreter) the verbatim prompts from the brief are archived in [`docs/coding-agent-prompts.md`](docs/coding-agent-prompts.md).
 Reusing those prompts keeps automated contributions aligned with the currently shipped sandbox systems.

-## Simplified sandbox mode
+## Sandbox fallback mode

-The legacy renderer and gameplay stack are still under heavy construction, so the fully interactive sandbox now boots by default.
-You can still opt into the experimental advanced renderer when you explicitly enable it.
+The legacy sandbox renderer remains available as a safety net for low-power devices or debugging sessions.
+Although the advanced experience now loads by default, you can force the sandbox whenever you need a lighter-weight build.
 The sandbox:

 - draws a 64×64 voxel island with soft day/night lighting at 60 FPS, complete with a procedurally curved rail spine,
 - locks the camera to a first-person perspective with mouse look + `WASD` movement and jump physics that adapt to each realm,